kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module5- Migrating Cassandra On-Prem Apps to CosmsoDB.md

 7. We can go to the “Data Explorer” tab to create a new Keyspace now.
 The keyspace is like a database and tables are created under this Keyspace.

-8.We can create a new Keyspace now.
+8. We can create a new Keyspace now.

 9. After successful creation of Keyspace, we can create a Table now.
 For Table creation, we must use CQL (Cassandra Query Language) commands.
 ```